social-experiments/Machine_Learning/README.md

 # Machine_Learning
-Here we will store our common learning compoenents for machine learning that will be used across different projects.
+Here we will store our common learning components for machine learning that will be used across different projects.